 Smart TVs have been on the market for a couple of years now and, as the technology is perfected and consumer demand rises for these products, the prices on these electronics are bound to decrease, meaning the TVs will be more affordable.
 From what I can tell the prices are already starting to drop compared to a few years ago.

 It is possible that Smart TVs will become the norm and replace traditional TVs, as new generations of TVs are steadily upgraded.
 Although, there are those of the opinion that Smart TVs are stupid.

 Flat screen TVs on Amazon.
-We bought this one (but one with a DVD player) and have been happy with it.
+We bought this one with a DVD player built in (click on photo to see on Amazon) and have been happy with it.

 There are pros and cons to both types of television sets.
 It’s a good idea to know what you are buying and understand the pros and cons of smart TVs before investing in one.

 Once a new innovation breaks into the market, it is usually only a matter of time before manufacturers stop making the previous models.
 Will traditional TV go the way of the VCR or other earlier technologies?
 Time will tell, but the odds are probably pretty good.
 (So if you don’t want to be “smart” this is something to consider ahead of time).